Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-15-implement-sdk-eclipse.md

 ### Update Your AndroidManifest.xml

 Eclipse users cannot benefit from Android Studio's manifest merger process and must add the required permissions, activities, receivers and services to their project's manifest.
+Also, you must replace `${applicationId}` throughout the manifest with your application's package name.

+> NOTE: You will not receive push notifications if you do not replace `${applicationId}` with your application's package name.
 <script src="https://gist.github.com/sfmc-mobilepushsdk/e2b900bb655e09e8b67b.js"></script><br/>

 ### Bootstrap the SDK